 The Enable Asterisk Nat checkbox may be used to enable Asterisk use behind a NAT firewall.
-Normally this is not required for a LAN behind a simple router/NAT firewall providing Internet access, but will be required for example if the MP is behind a second NAT firewall.
+Normally this is not required for a LAN behind a simple router/NAT firewall providing Internet access, but may be required, for example, if the MP is behind a second NAT firewall.
 If used, the External NAT IP field should be set to the upstream network IP address of the NAT router to which the MP is connected.

 The Dialout Code is used to distinguish between calls to be made on the local mesh, and those to be routed out to the SIP/VoIP provider.
-The specified digit is dialled before the required external number.
+The specified digit is required to be dialled before the required external number.
 The available digits are #, 0 and 9.

-The SIP Enable checkbox allows you to enable or disable the external SIP service while keeping the saved setttings.
+The SIP Enable checkbox allows you to enable or disable the external SIP service while keeping the saved settings.